Facebook Pixel Student Financial Assistance | Western Kentucky University

 The Department of Student Financial Assistance monitors the quantitative progress of students at the end of each term.
 Failure to meet the Pace requirements indicated above will result in a student being placed on warning status for the next semester in which he/she applies for financial aid.

-For each term that students receive financial aid, they must earn at least 67% of the number of hours they are attempting (this is referred to as Pace).
+For each term of enrollment, students must earn at least 67% of the number of hours they are attempting (this is referred to as Pace).
 Remedial and/or developmental courses (numbered 0-99) also factor into students’ quantitative assessment for federal and/or state financial aid purposes.

 Example